HITECHCRIME/HC_SG114_Moment/README.md

 the road so long as you don't listen, you just cope yeah Feeding hope wasn't all that wise - nope

+Now I get to know the new horizons - such a trope
+All was sort of well before you came along  (so)
+Glad I lied to myself I was wrong (wrathed?)
+Now I realize (?)
+I am here (in red) -with- only dust and lasers and me alone In my head, always there, always sorta broke but strong Bowing head up in arms, destitute but gold
+Turning rage into cold (brew)
+Ain't rich (ain't shit) according to y'all but that's fine Coz (it) that ain't my mode of thought (at all)

 ...

 need another half - no repeating, just narrative